efe Consultants

 Rectifier Transformers

 Are used in industrial processes running on direct current (dc) supply, such as dc traction, electrolysis, smelting operations & large variable speed drive trains.
 Power electronic circuits convert alternating current (ac) to dc, aka rectifier circuits.
-Power electronic circuits also convert dc to ac, aka inverter circuits.
+Power electronic circuits also convert dc to ac, also known as inverter circuits.
 A transformer that has one of its windings connected to either a rectifier circuit or an inverter circuit is respectively known as a rectifier transformer or a converter transformer

 Dry-type Transformers